CodeTanvir/Fast-React-Pizza-CO/README.md

 🍕 About the App:

-#.Order from Menu: Browse our mouth-watering menu and add your favorite pizzas to your cart.
+.**Order from Menu**: Browse our mouth-watering menu and add your favorite pizzas to your cart.

-.Adjust Quantities: Need more?
+.**Adjust Quantities**: Need more?
 Less?
 Easily increase or decrease the quantity of any item in your cart.

-.Remove Items: Changed your mind?
+.**Remove Items**: Changed your mind?
 Delete any item from your cart effortlessly.

-.Place Your Order: Enter your phone number and address to place your order.
+.**Place Your Order**: Enter your phone number and address to place your order.
 Use our handy "Get Position" button to quickly fill in your address.

-.Track Your Order: After placing your order, receive an OrderId and get redirected to your order list.
+.**Track Your Order**: After placing your order, receive an OrderId and get redirected to your order list.
 Stay updated with your order status: preparing, on the way, or arrived.

-.Search Orders: Need to check on an order?
+.**Search Orders**: Need to check on an order?
 Use our search field to find your order anytime.

-.Download Receipt: Once your order is complete, download your receipt as a PDF for your records.
+.**Download Receipt**: Once your order is complete, download your receipt as a PDF for your records.

-💻 Frontend Tech Stack:
+💻 **Frontend Tech Stack**:

-.Frameworks & Libraries: React, Redux, Tailwind-CSS, JavaScript
+._**Frameworks & Libraries**_: React, Redux, Tailwind-CSS, JavaScript

-.Additional Packages: react-router-dom, react-redux, redux-toolkit
+.**_Additional Packages_**: react-router-dom, react-redux, redux-toolkit

-.Development Environment: Vitejs
+._Development Environment_: Vitejs

 🔧 Backend Tech Stack:
 .Frameworks & Libraries: Node, Express